rhudaina/Level-Set-Based-Method-for-Cellular-Rearrangement/README.md

 ```
 bash run.sh
 ```
-The resulting movie `simulation.mp4` should be saved explicitly to subfolder `/results`.
+The expected output should be a movie file saved explicitly to subfolder `/results` with filename `simulation.mp4`.
 If this does not exist, run the following script within MATLAB.
 ```
 generate_result.m